30/04/2020 01:25 PM

 Ships in NSW sound off in support of the world’s workers

-Ships in the ports of NSW showed their support for the world’s workers on Friday 1 May by sounding their horns for International Worker’s Day.
+Ships across the ports of NSW made a deafening show of support for seafarers in May as they blasted their horns for International Worker’s

-Up to 28 large commercial trading vessels, as well as many of the ports' regular working vessels, joined ships around the world at 12pm Friday 1 May to make noise in solidarity for seafarers and other workers.
+Almost 30 large commercial trading vessels, as well as many of the ports' regular working vessels, joined ships around the world on 1 May to make noise in solidarity for seafarers and other workers.

 There are over 1.6 million seafarers globally and their work helps keep countries supplied with food, fuel, goods and other essential supplies, including vital medical equipment.
 As the world locks down in response to Covid-19, these seafarers continue their vital service to the world’s populations.